-All employees injured in a reported accident in which outside, professional medical treatment is sought, are required to submit to breath alcohol and a urine drug screen for the presence of controlled substances.
+All employees injured in a reported accident in which outside, professional medical treatment is sought, are required to submit to saliva and/or breath alcohol and a urine drug screen for the presence of controlled substances.

 As soon as practical, following an accident involving a County vehicle, the County shall test their surviving driver(s) for alcohol and controlled substances.